 Microsoft will survive even if it fails in the smartphone game, BlackBerry doesn’t have the advantage of alternative product lines to bail it out.
 Nor does Nokia.

-No, there’s nothing wrong with the Lumia or with Windows Phone 8.
+There’s nothing wrong with the Lumia or with Windows Phone 8.
 My plan was to revisit my earlier phone to better understand the merits and failings of both smartphones and their operating systems.

 Still, the comparison is valid because I’ve used both daily for extended periods and know them well.

-To save you from wading through text, I’ll tell you now, after two weeks with the HTC One X, I’m keen to get back to the Lumia 920.
+After two weeks with the HTC One X, I’m keen to get back to the Lumia 920.
 On balance the Lumia 920 is a better, smarter, more useful phone.
 Better, but by less than I imagined.
 The comparison forced me to reconsider assumptions.

 Obvious comparisons like smartphone weight